 Top the tots with the crispy bacon bits, cilantro, and lime crema.
 Serve and enjoy!

 The sky is the limit when it comes to toppings.
 It’s all about your personal preference.
 Some of my favorites are nacho cheese sauce, crispy bacon or veggie bacon bits, scallions, sour cream, guacamole, sliced olives, black beans, diced red onion, and your favorite salsa.

 Yes. they are.
 Totchos is a cute name developed to incorporate the word tot with nachos.

-I love cheddar so that’s usually my first pick, but Monterey jack is also a great choice.
+I love cheddar, so that’s usually my first pick, but Monterey jack is also a great choice.
 Want to get a little spicy with hot sauce?
-Why not add some bleu cheese crumbles.
-And if you want to get messy and delicious, cheese sauce is the perfect choice.
+Why not add some bleu cheese crumbles?
+And if you want to get messy and delicious, cheese sauce is a great choice.